 Whether it’s messaging apps, emails, text messages, or simply being able to get work done through your phone, it’s tempting to allow work to follow us home, even when we’re off the clock.

-It’s important to work towards leaving your work at work and not allowing yourself to develop bad habits.
+It’s important to work towards leaving your work at work and encouraging yourself to develop good habits.
+Deal with stress at work, not at home.

 Some extreme tips are to leave work phones and work computers at work, so you’re not tempted to check these devices at home.
 This might mean always getting your work done in the office, even if this means staying a few extra hours to ensure that happens.

 If that’s not possible or doesn’t apply to you, practice scheduling your personal time at home, just like you might schedule meetings or tasks at work.
-If you find yourself always reaching for the work phone or checking the work email or Slack, you might need to simply schedule the time where you spend time with the family or yourself.
-Develop that discipline muscle.
+If you find yourself always reaching for the work phone or checking the work email or Slack.

 In addition, leaving your work at work means mentally as well, not just physically.